ADD-ONS / ANTICOAGULANT THERAPY

 - patients with hereditary fructose intolerance may be at risk of adverse reactions (such as low blood sugar, low phosphate, metabolic acidosis, increase in uric acid, and acute liver failure)

-- no adequate and well-controlled studies with pregnant women are available
+- no adequate and well-controlled studies on pregnant women

-- it is not known whether idarucizumab can cause fetal harm when administered to a pregnant woman ⇒ should be given to a pregnant woman only if unquestionably needed
+- it is not known whether idarucizumab can cause fetal harm when administered to a pregnant woman ⇒ should be given to a pregnant woman only if absolutely necessary

-- it has not been studied for use during labor and delivery
+- no data for use during labor and delivery

 - it is not known whether idarucizumab passes into human milk